zachbellay/blog/content/projects/zach-ws.md

 extra.tools=["three.js", "HTML", "CSS", "Vanilla JS", "Blender"]
 +++

-[zach.ws](https://zach.ws) is a copy-cat project of [neal.fun](https://neal.fun).
+[zach.ws](https://fun.zachbellay.com) (migrated to [fun.zachbellay.com](https://fun.zachbellay.com)) is a copy-cat project of [neal.fun](https://neal.fun).
 It is also a playground for me to try out new front end technologies and do a little creative expression via JavaScript.

 ### Project 1: American Meat Consumption